reusables/breakpoints.js/README.md

 ## Demo

-See the [demo](http://reusables.io/breakpoints.js/demo/index.html) for full examples.
+See the [demo](http://reusables.io/breakpoints.js/demo/index.html) for working examples.